Chain of Custody in Forensic Science: Why Evidence Integrity Matters

 • Verifying hash values before and after analysis

-Because of rising cybercrime cases, courts now examine digital chain of custody more strictly than ever.
+With rising cybercrime, courts now scrutinize digital chain of custody more strictly.

 Common Chain of Custody Errors